The act of moving up a wedding date due to extenuating circumstances. This is not unheard of in Real Life

 - Paul Sinclair, hero of John Hemry's Against All Enemies (and three previous books), was planning to get married shortly after transferring off USS Michaelson.
 But Paul's made some powerful enemies in the earlier books, and someone arranged for his orders to be changed: now he's going on a four-year posting to Mars.
 Two days after leaving the Michaelson.
 It's practically a miracle that his fiancee manages to get short-notice access to the chapel.

-- In The Bacta War, Corran Horn and Mirax Terrik become engaged partway through the novel.
+- In X-Wing: The Bacta War, Corran Horn and Mirax Terrik become engaged partway through the novel.
 When Mirax's father Booster finds out about this later, he strongly objects (understandably, as Corran was the son of the policeman who caught him and sent him to Kessel for five years).
 He's called away on business, but fully intends to "discuss" things with them once he's finished.
 To avoid this, they have a brief marriage ceremony aboard Lusankya (with Commander Antilles, temporary captain of the ship, in the role of "priest", and a few droids as witnesses).
 Booster takes this surprisingly well, though he loses a bet with fellow smuggler Talon Karrde because of this - Karrde had bet that they would do exactly this.

 - In A Song of Ice and Fire, Ramsay Snow kidnaps the recently widowed Lady Hornwood (her only son had also recently died).
 Immediately after doing so, marries her and then rapes her in front of witnesses in order to make clear that they are married and the marriage is consummated, so he can claim her lands.
 He then locks her in a tower where she chews off her own fingers before starving to death.